ooni/ooni.org/content/about/data-policy.md

 By default, we automatically transmit your IP address to the [MaxMind GeoIP database](https://www.maxmind.com/en/home), which identifies the country in which you are located.
 We then obtain a two-letter country code from this database and store it along with the rest of your test results.
-Knowing the country from which our users are running ooniprobe allows us to locate any network interference the software identifies to a specific country.
+Knowing the country from which our users are running OONI Probe allows us to locate any network interference the software identifies to a specific country.
 Such information may be useful to researchers, journalists, and advocates who aim to discover network interference (such as censorship and traffic manipulation).

-You can opt out of sending us your country code by [editing the ooniprobe configuration](https://github.com/TheTorProject/ooni-probe#configuring-ooniprobe) file inside of `~/.ooni/ooniprobe.conf`.
+You can opt out of sending us your country code by [editing the OONI Probe configuration](https://github.com/ooni/probe-legacy#configuring-ooniprobe) file inside of `~/.ooni/ooniprobe.conf`.
 Alternatively, you can opt out of sending us this information through the setup settings of OONI's web user interface or OONI's mobile app.

 **2.1.3.
 Network measurements**

 We collect different types of network measurements when you run different types of tests.
-You can view the specifications about each ooniprobe test [here](https://github.com/TheTorProject/ooni-spec), and the details about the collected network measurements on [OONI Explorer](https://explorer.ooni.org/world/) or through our [OONI API](https://api.ooni.io/).
+You can view the specifications about each OONI Probe test [here](https://github.com/ooni/spec), and the details about the collected network measurements on [OONI Explorer](https://explorer.ooni.org/world/) or through our [OONI API](https://api.ooni.io/).